ZuluTrade Review and Tutorial 2018

 Methods of Payment

-Money funding and withdrawal methods include:
+Money funding and withdrawal methods will vary based on the broker the trader uses, but include:

 - Bank wire transfer